 Westminster Abbey was anything anyone could talk about.
-Located in the heart of Westminster in London next to the Parliament, Big Ben, and all iconic structures, Westminster Abbey has been there since 1000 years ago where countless monumental events were held at the Abbey.
+Located in the heart of Westminster in London next to the Parliament, Big Ben, and all iconic structures, Westminster Abbey has been there since 1000 years ago when countless monumental events were held at the Abbey.
 Since 1560, the building was no longer an abbey nor a cathedral, but a Church of England “Royal Peculiar” – which means instead of the diocese the building was subject to the direct jurisdiction of the monarch.
-From the coronations of kings and queens (with a few exceptions), royal weddings, funerals to burials, they were all taken place in the Westminster Abbey.
+From the coronations of kings and queens (with a few exceptions), royal weddings, and funerals to burials, they were all taken place in the Westminster Abbey.
 Therefore it has a supreme status and close ties with the Royal families.
 On “usual” days, though, civilians like me could still enter the building for the daily service to worship, or a guided tour to marvel.

-By the way, the Westminster Cathedral, which you might get mix up with, is a completely different building that looks completely different from the abbey!
+By the way, the Westminster Cathedral, which you might get mixed up with, is a completely different building that looks completely different from the abbey!
 In case you want to know what it looks like – check out Santander Cycle Challenge Accomplished: London in a Nutshell in One Day and you might find a picture of it.

 #6 Santa Maria Del Fiore